directus-labs/directus-template-cli/README.md

 If you use `--no-` flags, be cautious about excluding dependencies.
 For instance, using `--no-schema` while including `--content` may lead to errors or incomplete application of the template.

+### Existing Data

+You can apply a template to an existing Directus instance.
+This is nice because you can have smaller templates that you can "compose" for various use cases.
+The CLI tries to be smart about existing items in the target Directus instance.
+But mileage may vary depending on the size and complexity of the template and the existing instance.

+**System Collections**

+In most of the system collections (collections,roles, permissions, etc.), if an item with the same identifier already exists, it will be typically be SKIPPED vs overwritten.

+Exceptions:

+- directus_settings: The CLI attempts to merge the template's project settings with the existing settings in the target instance.
+Using the existing settings as a base and updating them with the values from the template.
+This should prevent overwriting branding, themes, and other customizations.

+**Your Collections:**

+For data in your own user-created collections, if an item has the same primary key, the data will be overwritten with the incoming data from the template.

+---

 ## Extracting a Template

 The CLI can also extract a template from a Directus instance so that it can be applied to other instances.